-OT-877 Intermediate Hebrew 2
+OT-877 Advanced Hebrew Exegesis

-An application of the exegetical methods to selected passages from historical, prophetical and wisdom books of the Old Testament.
+The application of exegetical methods to selected passages from historical, prophetical and wisdom books of the Old Testament.
 The exegetical consideration includes a survey of the literary, historical, and theological backgrounds unique to the texts under study.